-The fuel that is supplied to the engines and generator (if so equipped) may contain impurities found in the fuel tanks or contained in the fuel from your supplier.
+The fuel that is supplied to the engines and generator may contain impurities found in the fuel tanks or contained in the fuel from your supplier.
 If these impurities are not removed prior to entering the engines/generator, performance may be seriously affected.
-Removal of the fuel impurities is accomplished by external fuel filters, which are located within the fuel supply line.
+Removal of the fuel impurities is accomplished by external fuel filters, which are located in the fuel supply line system.